-- What does your writing need to focus here?
+- What does your writing need to focus on here?
 Data details for each bar/ column?
-Or, any trends of sales of books?
+Or, any trends in sales of books?

 Interestingly, there is no trend present here as this is not a column graph.
-Rather it has four bars showing the number of book sales which happened at the same time.
-So, it also focuses public interest in books.
+Rather it has four bars showing the number of book sales that happened at the same time.
+So, it also focuses on public interest in books.

 - Does your answer contain 150 words?